MichaelPolla/VESS/README.md

 Install npm package:
 `npm install`

-For Mac, you need to need to execute this command line before the command `npm install`:
+For Mac, if you have this message ´gyp: No Xcode or CLT version detected!´, you to need to execute this command line before `npm install`:
 `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer/`

 Execute code: